chenfh21/RPD/README.md

 The paper has been accepted for publication by IEEE Transactions on Geoscience and Remote Sensing (TGRS).

-Author: Fanghui Chen; Zhen Yang; Fengyuan Ren
+Authors: Fanghui Chen; Zhen Yang; Fengyuan Ren

 College of Information Science and Engineering, Lanzhou University, Lanzhou, China